-After all other papers have been tabled on each sitting day the Clerk will advise the Council of papers being presented under Acts of Parliament.
+The Clerk will advise the Council of papers being presented under Acts of Parliament.

 9.06 Proclamations fixing operative dates

 Proclamations of the Governor in Council fixing dates for the coming into operation of Acts, as published in the Government Gazette from time to time, will be presented and tabled by the Clerk.